akamai/cli-property-manager/README.md

 * Install [Node.js](https://Nodejs.org/en/) version 8.0 Long Term Support (LTS).

-# Installing Akamai Pipeline
+# Installing Akamai Property Manager

 You use the Akamai CLI tool to install the code.
-Once you complete the installation, you can use the `akamai pipeline` CLI commands.
+Once you complete the installation, you can use the `akamai pipeline` commands.

 Here’s how to install Akamai Pipeline:

 1. Create a project folder under your user home directory: `mkdir <folder_name>`.
 For example:
-`mkdir promotional_deployment`. <br> You’ll run Akamai Pipeline CLI commands from this folder, which also contains the default values for the CLI and a separate subdirectory for each pipeline you create.
+`mkdir akamai_pipeline`. <br> You’ll run Property Manager CLI commands from this folder, which also contains the default values for the CLI and a separate subdirectory for each pipeline you create.

 2. Run the installation command: `akamai install property-manager`

 3. Verify that the CLI is set up for your OPEN API permissions:

-    1. Run this command to return the list of contracts you have access to: `akamai pl list-contracts`
+    1. Run this command to return the list of contracts you have access to: `akamai pipeline list-contracts`
     1. Verify that the list of contracts returned is accurate for your access level.

 # Create and set up a new pipeline